justinherfel/code-louisville/README.md

 # code-louisville

-This is a photo and video gallery of a cross-country trip I took, movinG from Los Angeles to Louisville in 2020.
+This is a photo and video gallery of a cross-country trip I took, moving from Los Angeles to Louisville in 2020.
 This is a single web page that highlights some of my favorite pictures and one video from the journey.
 I started with a mobile-first approach, and included two media queries.

 The first media query is designed for tablets, and the second media query is designed for desktop computers.
 Starting from a phone screen view, you'll see the menu items are stacked on top of each other below the J-PHOTO text, in a column.
 All the images, captions, and videos are also stacked in a single column.
 When expanded out to tablet view, the menu items at the top move into a row below the J-PHOTO text, and a small space on either side of the gallery appears.
 When expanded to desktop view, the menu items move to the upper right side of the page, and the J-PHOTO text moves to the left side of the page.
 The photo gallery moves to a two-column view.